hanimalik/ISAT252fizzbuzz/README.md

-# fizzbuzz
+# Fizzbuzz Example of TDD- Fall 2021
-Fizzbuzz project for ISAT 252.
+Fizzbuzz python program for ISAT 252.